bchenley/TorchSequence/README.md

 # TorchTimeSeries: PyTorch Time Series Analysis Package

-TorchTimeSeries is a versatile PyTorch-based package for time series analysis and modeling.
+TorchTimeSeries is a PyTorch-based package for time series analysis and modeling.
 This project provides a framework that enables users to apply machine learning techniques to any time series data.
-With its flexible architecture modeling capabilities, TorchTimeSeries is intended to provide a useful starting point for the preprocessing, modeling, training, and predicting on time series datasets.
+With its flexible architecture and modeling capabilities, TorchTimeSeries is intended to provide a starting point for the preprocessing, modeling, training, and predicting on time series datasets.

 ## Table of Contents